The Martha Olson-Fernandez Foundation Fund Established with The ALS Association Golden West Chapter

 MOFF financial support paid for crucial equipment for a client diagnosed with rapidly progressive respiratory onset ALS who lacked the resources to make purchases himself.
 The Chapter bought an alternating pressure pad for a hospital bed, a transport wheelchair and cushion, and a voice amplifier after his HMO insurance refused to pay for the required equipment.
 The equipment helped prevent pressure sores and enabled him to conserve his energy while maintaining mobility.
 Because of his quickly deteriorating health, securing items quickly allowed the client to spend quality time with his family, rather than battling the insurance company for the items he needed.
 As noted by his family, most importantly, the voice amplifier allowed him to continue to communicate during his final days with his family and friends when his voice volume was down to a whisper due to respiratory weakness.

 MOFF funding was used to help a client from the Bay Area obtain equipment so that she could relocate to San Luis Obispo.
 This client lacked income or insurance coverage to purchase essential equipment required to turn her daughter’s home into a livable environment including a commode, shower chair, and alternating pressure pad.
-The Chapter also used funds to pay for the delivery of a loaned power chair and hospital bed that was set up at home in advance of the client’s move.
+The ALS Network also used funds to pay for the delivery of a loaned power chair and hospital bed that was set up at home in advance of the client’s move.
 The client’s transition to her daughter’s home went very smoothly because all the equipment she needed was in place when she arrived.

 Impact Statements